AnuragN7/15_tiles/README.md

 # 15_tiles
-A basic AI that can implementes an A* algorithm to solve the 15_tiles problem.
+A basic AI that can implementes the A* algorithm to solve the 15_tiles problem.

 The 'Instuctions.pdf' will contain all the instructions you need to execute the program.